darkfire613/username-getter/README.md

 Username Getter
 ===============

-This program scans the usernames of new posts to a specified subreddit, then checks the usernames against a set of arbitrary rules.
+This program scans the usernames of new posts to a specified list of subreddits, then checks the usernames against a set of arbitrary rules.
 The purpose is to find a given account by the rules provided.

 Note you will need to provide a list of subreddits to scan in a file named "sublist", one subreddit per line.
 Without this, the program will default to scanning /r/all.
 The program automatically appends /r/ so don't worry about it.